algosup/2023-2024-project-5-flutter-team-4/Documents/technical_specification.md

 #### D. Contraints

 The first constraints that we have on this project is total creative freedom.
-It's really complexe to work on an ideadefine by the client without base/visual of what they expected with precision.
+It's really complexe to work on an idea define by the client without base/visual of what they expected with precision.

 #### E. Risks and assumptions